University of Sydney scholars are market testing a device that could eliminate needles and end the need for cold chain storage of vaccines.

 The device—a Micro-projection Array Patch, or ‘MAP’—is a one square-centimeter of biomedical polymer – smaller than a postage stamp – embedded with 5,000 vaccine-coated micro-projections that pass through the skin’s outer layer to deliver a vaccine directly to thousands of immune-rich cells in the skin.

-The result is more efficient vaccination that does not require refrigeration, like traditional vaccination with a needle and syringe.
+The result is more efficient immunisation that does not require refrigeration, as is the case with many current vaccines.

 The device is being commercialised by Australian biotech company Vaxxas, with manufacturing research being done by the University of Sydney and the Innovative Manufacturing Cooperative Research Centre (IMCRC).